CaiaG/daily-pennsylvanian-basic-scraper/README.md

+# Modifications for HW2
+I modified the scraper to extract all article titles and their URLs from the Track & Field section of The Daily Pennsylvanian.
+After inspecting the page elements I found that all the linked articles were listed as <h3 class="standard-link"> elements.
+This update scrapes more content while maintaining a structured output.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).